 Frequently Asked QuestionsStart here to get answers to common concerns.

-As you step off the elevator into our bright and cheerful waiting area, our friendly front desk team members, Jade and Hannah, will greet you.
-One of our hygienists, Debbie, Sandi or Natasha, will then escort you to a treatment room to discuss your dental needs and goals.
+As you step off the elevator into our bright and cheerful waiting area, our friendly front desk team members, Taylor and Alyssa, will greet you.
+One of our hygienists, Debbie, Kate or Natasha, will then escort you to a treatment room to discuss your dental needs and goals.
 If current (within the last year) X-rays are not available, they will take X-rays and photos and do periodontal charting.
 In many cases, our hygienists can clean your teeth at that first visit.
-Next, you’ll meet your dentist, either Dr. Beck or Dr. Haws.
+Next, you’ll meet your dentist, either Dr. Beck, Dr. Haws or Dr. Gillespie.
 They’ll review your X-rays, perform an oral-cancer screening, evaluate your jaw joint, bite, caries risk and periodontal status, and discuss your dental needs.
 Please plan 1 ½ – 2 hours for this initial visit.
 We look forward to meeting you!

 I have dental X-rays from my last office.
 Will the dentist be able to use those for my treatment?